 The list view allows you to segregate tasks into different sections, allowing you to see start and due dates, as well as task priorities.
 Those on the paid subscription can create customer tabs, giving you ultimate control over how you manage and create tasks.

 As far as this roundup goes, Asana has the best kanban board you can use.
 It’s great for assigning tasks, tracking task progress and navigating through multiple projects with ease.
 It’s not the head honcho of kanban boards — that title belongs to Trello, which you can learn more about through our Trello review.

 Asana has a long list of third-party app integrations.
 Being a popular online task management software service, it has been able to partner with the likes of Slack, Venmo and Microsoft, plus several more.
 Users can also integrate with Google apps, making Asana a great collaborative task management tool.

-Compared to other task management software tools, Asana is expensive.
+Compared to other task management software tools, such as Todoist, Asana is expensive (read our Asana vs Todoist guide).
 That’s mainly because it’s offering a lot more than the competition.
 The good news is that it’s one of the best free task management software solutions, and for those who don’t need the extra features, it will surely suffice.
-To learn more about the product, check out our full Asana review.

 - Up to 15 users

 - Price is per user. unlimited users, expanded features